kylesarre/Temp-ChessProject/ExtremeChess_SRS.md

 __Power-Ups:__ special bonuses purchased with Energy in Extreme Chess; allows the normal rules of chess to be bent for more a more Extreme gameplay experience

-__Energy:__ currency acquired during the gameplay of Extreme Chess at the rate of 1 Energy(E) per turn; used to purchase power-ups
+__Energy:__ currency acquired during the gameplay of Extreme Chess at the rate per turn determined at game start; used to purchase power-ups

 # Appendix B: Analysis Models